jpchip/giveaway-grabber/README.md

 ### CAPTCHAs

 Every so often Amazon will present a CAPTCHA.
-The script will pause at this point and wait for you to enter it.
+The script will attempt to enter it automatically, but if it fails, it will pause and wait for you to enter it.
 The console will warn you with an `ENTER CAPTCHA!` message, and you **should** get a system notification (only tested it on Windows 10).

 ### Blacklist